 You’ve done your research, put in the legwork, and are ready to outline everything that makes your customer tick.
 This is when you’ll build your customer profile, which shares all of that need-to-know information about who exactly you’re trying to target.

 This process involves answering some important questions that cover everything from basic demographics to what influences their buying decisions.
 Find out as much as you possibly can about your particular customer.
-The more you know, the more powerful you’ll be.

 If you really want to get inside your buyers’ heads, customer interviews are an effective tool.
 Pick a few of your current customers and set up a time to chat.
 Ask the right questions, and you’ll learn what they love about you, what they don’t like about you (I know, ouch), as well as what inspired them to choose you over your competitors.
 That information straight from the horse’s mouth is invaluable.